Effective reflection mode measurement for hanger-coupled microwave resonators: ERM Measurement of a Superconducting Coplanar Waveguide Resonator

 \section{ERM Measurement of a Superconducting Coplanar Waveguide Resonator}

 In most measurements of superconducting resonators, $Q_i$ is a parameter of strong interest.
-In this section, we demonstrate quantitative agreement between extracted $Q_i$ values from $S^R_{21}$ and ERM measurements on a planar CPW resonator described in Ref.~\citenum{olszewski2025} (Fig.~\ref{fig:CPW}).
+In this section, we demonstrate quantitative agreement between extracted $Q_i$ values from hanger-mode and ERM measurements on a planar CPW resonator described in Ref.~\cite{olszewski2025} (Fig.~\ref{fig:CPW}).
 The mask for this particular device is shown in Fig.~\ref{teejunc}(a), and design details are described in Ref.~\cite{WhitePaper}.
 This device was packaged and placed on the mixing chamber stage of a Janis JDry-250 dilution refrigerator.

-To implement a cryogenic thru-reflect-line (TRL) calibration we used a pair of Radiall cryogenic SP6T microwave switches to cycle between calibration standards and the resonator device.
-The thru and line standards were realized with a pair of $3.5$mm adapters of different lengths and the reflect standards by a pair of SMA short caps.
-Each device was characterized at room temperature with a modern Keysight ECal and PNA.
-The resulting phase data was used to model the standards at cryogenic temperatures, where they were assumed lossless.
-An eight term calibration algorithm was implemented with the python package \verb'scikit-rf' \cite{skrf}.
+To implement a cryogenic thru-reflect-line (TRL) calibration, we separate the source and receivers of the VNA using its configurable test set, which is necessary to achieve VNA calibration at low powers (see Appendix~\ref{App:measurement-setup}).
+We use a pair of Radiall cryogenic SP6T microwave switches to cycle between calibration standards and the resonator device.
+The thru and line standards are realized with a pair of $3.5$mm adapters of different lengths and the reflect standards by a pair of SMA short caps.
+Each device is characterized at room temperature with a modern Keysight ECal and PNA.
+The resulting phase data is used to model the standards at cryogenic temperatures, where they are assumed lossless.
+An eight term calibration algorithm is implemented with the python package \verb'scikit-rf' \cite{skrf, EightTermCal}.

-The cables used between the calibration plane and the actual device packaging are not phase matched, so as a preprocessing step the reference plane at port 2 of the measured CPW resonator was varied to achieve complete destructive interference in the differential mode $S_{\text{DM}}$ \cite{supp}.
+The cables used between the calibration plane and the actual device packaging are not phase matched, so as a preprocessing step the reference plane at port 2 of the measured CPW resonator is varied to achieve complete destructive interference in the differential mode $S_{\text{DM}}$ (see Appendix~\ref{App:preprocessing}).
 The resulting dataset at high power is shown in the Smith chart in Fig. \ref{fig:CPW}(b) where the differential mode appears as a black dot in the upper left.
 Extracted values of $Q_i^{-1}$ agree over several decades of power, shown in Fig. \ref{fig:CPW}(a), with the lowest powers suggesting an ERM advantage in uncertainty ($95\%$ confidence interval).
-This five-fold reduction in uncertainty seen at -160 dBm corresponds to a decrease in measurement time by up to a factor of 25.
+This fivefold reduction in uncertainty seen at $\langle n \rangle = 0.3$ corresponds to a decrease in measurement time by up to a factor of 25, since SNR is inversely proportional to the square root of measurement time.